gcinq121/Curse-of-Strahd-Notes/Strahd/03 The World Of Strahd/02 NPC/Father Lucian Petrovich.md

   - Lucian
 alive: true
 affiliatedGroups:
-  - Church of Lethander
+  - Church of Lathander
 info: The priest of the morning lord at St. Andral's Church in Vallaki
 ---
-The priest of the morning lord with the [[Church Of Lethander]] Working out of [[St. Andral's Church]] in [[Vallaki]] Asked the party to find the skull of St. Andral that protects the church from evil Seems to be trusted by [[Baron Vargas Vallakovich|The Baron]]
+The priest of the morning lord with the [[Church Of Lathander]] Working out of [[St. Andral's Church]] in [[Vallaki]] Asked the party to find the skull of St. Andral that protects the church from evil Seems to be trusted by [[Baron Vargas Vallakovich|The Baron]]